 Both /2 BMW motorcycle mufflers are interchangeable.
 Each can be installed on any model of /2 BMW motorcycle from late 55 thru 1969.
 Sometimes the fatter muffler will be in the way of the center stand in the up position.
-Usually it is caused by a deformed center stand that should be reworked.
+Usually, it is caused by a deformed center stand that should be reworked.
 The muffler can just be pulled out a bit and it will clear.
-If it is allowed to rub, a hole will soon be worn through your very expensive silencer.
+If it is allowed to rub, a hole will soon be worn through your very expensive muffler.

 Measurements of the two types of muffler.

-The sport muffler is NOS from 1973 for my R50S restoration.
+The sports muffler is NOS from 1973 for my R50S restoration.
 The R50/R60/R69 muffler is an old used one of an unknown source.
 Both are the later types with the weld showing.
 I am not saying that these dimensions are the ones used forever.
 BMW could have used different contract companies to make them over the years.
-That would explain some differences that you may find.
+That would explain some slight differences that you may find.

 This is the underneath view showing the cutouts (really they are just pressed in sheet metal) for the center stand.
 The lower muffler shows the place for the tang to clear the muffler.
 The upper one shows where the foot of the right side clears.
 The two are different distances from the front because the tang and foot are not the same distance.